DappCoderr/Cadence-Fun/doc/docs/Module 5/Lesson 3.md

 Within the HelloWorld contract, we define a resource named NFT.
 Resources in Cadence represent digital assets, such as our Knight NFTs.
 By declaring NFT as a resource, each instance signifies a unique token, adhering to the NFT standard.

 ### **Put it to the Test:**

-1. Feel free to experiment with the Flow [Playground](https://play.flow.com/)
-2. Create instances of NFTs within the Knight contract.
-3. Enhance the NFT resource by adding properties to ensure uniqueness for each Knight.